krishnap25/mauve/README.md

 `out` now contains the fields:
 - `out.mauve`: MAUVE score, a number between 0 and 1.
 Larger values indicate that P and Q are closer.
 - `out.frontier_integral`: Frontier Integral, a number between 0 and 1.
 Smaller values indicate that P and Q are closer.
+- `out.mauve_star` and `out.frontier_integral_star`: their corresponding versions computed with Krichevsky-Trofimov smoothing.
+See [this JMLR 2023 paper](https://arxiv.org/pdf/2212.14578.pdf) on why this could be preferable.
 - `out.divergence_curve`: a `numpy.ndarray` of shape (m, 2); plot it with matplotlib to view the divergence curve
 - `out.p_hist`: a discrete distribution, which is a quantized version of the text distribution `p_text`
 - `out.q_hist`: same as above, but with `q_text`